malloc47/malloc47.github.com/_posts/2012-03-20-flirtin-with-the-front-end.md

 [<img src="/img/posts/flirting-with-the-front-end/thumb/old-site.jpg" alt="Old Site" width="280" height="183" />](/img/posts/flirting-with-the-front-end/old-site.png)

-Servicable, at least.
+Serviceable, at least.

-Before this, I used a generic wordpress theme, the specifics of which I don't recall.
-Rolling back all the way to the mid-90s, I had a [fortunecity][1] site, which was--as typical of sites in the 90s--equal parts bland and garrish:
+Before this, I used a generic Wordpress theme, the specifics of which I don't recall.
+Rolling back all the way to the mid-90s, I had a [fortunecity][1] site, which was--as typical of sites in the 90s--equal parts bland and garish:

 [<img src="/img/posts/flirting-with-the-front-end/thumb/older-site.jpg" alt="Old Site" width="280" height="210" />](/img/posts/flirting-with-the-front-end/older-site.png)